bbc/simorgh/src/integration/README.md

 As you can see, common UI and functionality includes header and footer UI, analytics reporting, SEO etc. We can import these in each page type's test file to run these tests.

+## FAQs

-## I already wrote unit tests for a component.
+### I already wrote unit tests for a component.
 Do I need to write an integration test for this component?

 The answer is probably, yes.
 The purpose of an integration test is to test that the interaction between modules and React components work as expected.

 A unit test only ensures that something works in isolation.
 Even if the units work well in isolation, you do not know if they work well together.
 For that we need integration tests.

-## Can I just write integration tests and forget about unit tests since integration tests test the interaction between modules and the modules themselves
+### Can I just write integration tests and forget about unit tests since integration tests test the interaction between modules and the modules themselves

 You might then think it makes sense to only write integration tests but there are downsides to integration tests.
 One downside is that integration tests are brittle.
 Because integration tests test a lot of moving parts there are a lot of things that can go wrong and finding where the problem lies can be like finding a needle in a haystack.
 Unit tests can help signal where we need to make a fix.
 It's also very difficult to cover all possible test cases of an application using only integration tests.
 It's much faster and easier to writes tests for various states of a React component with unit testing than it is with integration testing.

-## What is JSDOM?
+### What is JSDOM?

 [JSDOM](https://github.com/jsdom/jsdom) is a JavaScript emulation of a web-browser.
 It can also be called a [headless browser](https://en.wikipedia.org/wiki/Headless_browser).
 Running tests in a JSDOM environment is substantially faster and less flaky than running tests in a real web browser however we sacrifice some environment accuracy.
 It can be a trade-off worth making for simple DOM querying tests.

-## What is Jest?
+### What is Jest?

 [Jest](https://jestjs.io/en/) is a JavaScript library for creating, running, and structuring tests.
 We use Jest for our unit and integration tests.

-## What is a docblock pragma?
+### What is a docblock pragma?

 A docblock pragma is a specially-formatted comment at the top of a test file.
 We can use docblock pragmas to alter the environment that tests run in.

-## What is a snapshot?
+### What is a snapshot?

 This is a feature provided by Jest.
 It's not a snapshot of the graphical UI but a snapshot of a result that is typically returned from a function.
 This is often the HTML returned from DOM query selector e.g.